High-power rocketry

 High-power rocketry is a hobby similar to model rocketry.
 The major difference is that higher impulse range motors are used.
-The National Fire Protection Association (NFPA) definition of a high-power rocket is one that has a total weight of more than 1500 g and contains a motor or motors containing more than 125 g of propellant and/or rated at more than 160 Newton-seconds (40.47 lbf·s) of total impulse, or that uses a motor with an average thrust of 80 N or more.
+The National Fire Protection Association (NFPA) definition of a high-power rocket is one that has a total weight of more than 1500 g and contains a motor or motors containing more than 125 g of propellant and/or rated at 160.1 Newton-seconds (40.47 lbf·s) or more of total impulse, or that uses a motor with an average thrust of 80 N or more.

 Types

-High-power rockets are defined as rockets flown using commercially available motors ranging from H to O class.
+High-power rockets are defined as rockets flown using commercially available motors ranging from H to O model rocket motor classes.
 In the U.S., the NFPA1122 standard dictates guidelines for model rocketry, while NFPA1127 is specific to high-power rockets.
 In most U.S. states NFPA1122 has been adopted as part of the legal code.
 A smaller number of states use NFPA1127.

 Associations

 The Tripoli Rocketry Association and the National Association of Rocketry are the major sanctioning bodies for the hobby in the US, providing member certifications, and criteria for general safety guidelines.